aussttiinn/gcal-ai-colorizer/README.md

     This command will push your local code to the Google Apps Script project and deploy it.

+6. **Create the Trigger through the Google Apps Script UI**

+    Go to the Google Apps Script Editor: https://script.google.com/d/<your-script-id>/edit (replace <your-script-id> with your actual script ID).

+    Click on the clock icon in the toolbar to open the Triggers page.

+    Click on "Add Trigger" in the bottom-right corner.

+    Set up the trigger with the following settings:

+    Choose which function to run: onEventChange

+    Select event source: From calendar

+    Select type of time-based trigger: On event updated

+    Select calendar: Your calendar ID

+    Click "Save" to create the trigger.

 ### Project Structure

 The source code for the project is located in the `src` directory.
 The Makefile includes several commands to help manage the project: